Gapan Church: Construction

 The Order of Saint Augustine administered the parish of Gapan from its foundation in 1595.
 However, the secular priests took over in 1770.
 The present church was constructed under the direction of the friars Laredo, Cornejo and Laneza from 1856 to 1872.
 Fray Francisco Laredo started the construction of the church and finished the work on the walls, the dome, the presbytery and the transept.
 It was his successors Fray Antonio Cornejo and Fray Leonardo Laneza who worked for the completion of the church.

 The church was built on the spot cleared by Augustinian friars Contreras, Tendilla, Caballo and Salazar in 1595.
 The church is distinctly Byzantine in style and is built from blocks of limestone and bricks.
 The bricks, locally known as laryo, were made in two sites.
 The first site is only a few blocks away from the church in San Vicente while the second site is in San Lorenzo, the two oldest settlements in Gapan.

 The exterior of the church is plain while its interior formerly has a central retablo with niches dedicated to the Epiphany of the Lord and to the La Virgen Divina Pastora.
 This central retablo however was torn down in the 1970s due to infestation of termites.
 It was replaced with a modern style sanctuary dominated by a huge image of the Crucifixion, arguably the largest in the province of Nueva Ecija.
-Only the two-side retablo are maintained to this day.
+Only the two side altars remain.
 Prominently displayed on the left retablo is the original miniature image of the Virgen Divina Pastora which was donated by the Valmonte Family in 1986.
 The right retablo enshrines the Adoration of the Magi.

-While the palitada of the walls was stripped, the grand painting of the Holy Trinity on the church's dome has been preserved.
-Local artist, Isidoro Samonte painted this image in the early 1900s.
+While the palitada of the walls was stripped, the grand painting of the Holy Trinity in the church's dome has been preserved.
+Local artist Isidoro Samonte painted the image in the early 1900s.